evkx/evkx.github.io/content/technology/_index.md

 ## Windows

-Windows are essential parts of any car, providing visibility, ventilation, protection, and comfort to the driver and passengers.
+Windows are crucial components of any vehicle, offering visibility, ventilation, protection, and comfort to both drivers and passengers.

-Car windows are classified into different types according to location, function, and design.
-This article will explore the main types of car windows and their feature.
+Car windows come in various types based on their location, function, and design.
+This article will explore the different types of car windows and their unique features.

 <a href="windows/" class="btn btn-outline-primary" role="button">Read our windows technology article.</a>